The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS

 \subsection{Limitations and future work}

 Our constraints rely on the photoeccentric effect, which infers eccentricity primarily from transit durations and stellar densities \citep{Dawson:2012, Kipping_2014b}.
 Our analysis corrects for the geometric over-representation of eccentric transiting orbits, but does not yet account for survey completeness and vetting selection as functions of period, radius, and host properties; a fully intrinsic distribution will require injection–recovery style forward modeling.
+We also do not perform a dedicated end-to-end injection-and-recovery test in which synthetic systems with a known eccentricity–radius relation are passed through the full light-curve fitting and hierarchical inference pipeline.
+While such a test would provide an additional validation of the framework, we consider it beyond the scope of the present work.
+We instead note that our methodology recovers published parameters and eccentricity constraints for confirmed systems in the sample (Figure \ref{fig:known_ecc_comparison}), which provides empirical support that the framework is performing as expected.
 In addition, we have removed targets with ambiguous orbital periods derived solely from \tess, which may inhibit the representation of long-period targets from our initial sample, especially if they have been confirmed via ground-based follow-up.
 This was necessary for a homogeneous analysis, but may remove targets of interest (e.g., TOI-2134c, \citealt{Rescigno:2024}).

 We note that this analysis makes use of both confirmed planets and current planet candidates.
 Despite performing extensive vetting to remove targets known to be false positives, not all of our sample are classified as \textit{bona fide} planets.
 Follow-up of current candidates is therefore of high scientific value.